henrynoyes/me-dot-space/_projects/lightbox.md

 slug: lightbox
 ---

 Inspired by a recent trip to the theater, my dad had the idea to build a backlit movie poster display for the basement.
 For the standard double-sided 27x40in poster size, we were confident we could put together a more premium-quality build than the [online stores](https://glowbox.shop/products) at the market price of $300.
-I took care of the electronics, and [my brother](https://elliotnoyes.com) whipped up a maple frame with a custom cove molding.
+I took care of the electronics, and [my brother](https://elliotnoyes.com/light-box) whipped up a maple frame with a custom cove moulding.
 Below are some photos along with a rough bill of materials.
 The official E.T. poster is from [movieposters.com](https://movieposters.com).

 *\* A shoutout to [this great site](https://quinled.info/addressable-digital-leds/#DigitalBuy) which has in-depth articles on buying high-quality addressable LED strips.*